The Concord Pact/Community Expectations

 - Masking: Face masks must be worn by students, faculty, and staff in order to enter the servery and dining hall and should remain on at all times in the dining hall, except while seated and eating.

-- Seating: Only boarders will eat in the lower Stu-Fac, and they will sit by house.
-Day students will be seated at assigned individual desks spaced 6 feet apart in heated tents.
+- Seating: Boarders will eat in the Stu-Fac, spaced 6 or more feet apart.
+Day students will be seated at assigned individual desks spaced 6 or more feet apart in tents.

 - Food service: Serving stations with barriers have been rearranged to support a one-way travel pattern.
 Signage at eye level and floor decals will reinforce traffic patterns and physical distancing.